adamwired7/polished-carmine-6873/README.md

 ### How-To

-`ruby cucumber.rb` will run the script for all features outlined in the features directory.
+`./run` will run the script for all features outlined in the features directory.

 ### Setup